PyRepair/maniple/training-data/summarize-experiment-v2/pandas/30/prompt_response_response_1.md

     return data, False
 ```

-With this fix, the function will correctly handle boolean values and return the original boolean data without attempting to convert it to datetime.
-This should resolve the issue posted in GitHub and pass the failing test.
+With this correction, the function will skip the conversion to datetime for boolean values, preventing the TypeError from occurring.
+This fix should resolve the issue reported in the failing test and the GitHub issue.